LimJiaJing/cz4031-project-1/README.md

 # Installation
 Two ways to run the program
 1. Run the windows executable file (.exe)
     * Only works for Windows 10 machine
   2. Compile the source code and run
-Note:
-* All CLI used here are for Windows machine.
-For other OS, modify correspondingly.

 ## 1. Windows executable file